shnewto/bnf/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - Version [e.g. 22]
- - Maybe OS matters?
+ - OS and version, i.e. macOS Big Sur 11.1

 **Additional context**
 Add any other context about the problem here.